 Tactic (ordinance): Conduct an audit of the zoning and subdivision ordinances to determine code rewrites that would protect existing real estate assets and historic charm while balancing individual property rights.

-Tactic (program): Explore beautification efforts to finance landscaping and maintenance of the Town’s streetscape.
+Tactic (program): Explore beautification efforts to finance landscaping and maintenance of the Town’s streetscape and reduce traffic speed through town.

 Strategy A-2: Assure that organic growth is consistent with the Town’s character.